CALL FOR PAPERS

 Medium: In person conference

-Proposals: We will welcome all proposals associated with contemporary and historical intentional communities, for the following conference formats:
+Proposals: While proposals that align with our 2026 theme of resilience are particularly encouraged, we welcome any and all proposals associated with contemporary and historical intentional communities, for the following conference formats:

 Academic paper (a 20-minute scholarly paper).